Nexmo/nexmo-developer/_documentation/voice/voice-api/code-snippets/handle-user-input-with-dtmf.md

 # Handle user input with DTMF

-A Code Snippet that shows how to handle a user input with DTMF.
+A code snippet that shows how to handle a user input with DTMF.
 The user enters an option on the keypad and the selected option is acknowledged via a text-to-speech message.